cccbr/runningatower/content/docs/buildingateam/outing/index.md

 Most places are very welcoming and permit ringing at the times requested, especially if it is about an hour's ringing.
 N.B.
 An especially large party may neccesitate a longer time.
 Consider shorter times when there are fewer bells, people may get fed up with an hour at an unrewarding six; conversely an hour at a decent ten may not be enough.

 Plan around the following:
 - If travelling by car, mini-bus or coach a reasonable average speed is 30 mph or less; if cycling allow an average of 6 for mph; if walking allow an average of 2 mph.
+On-line route planners can be of use but be aware that these tend to under estimate the time required.
+- If travelling by mini-bus or coach be aware that these may be too large to negotiate some country lanes.
 - Time to park the transport and get from the transport to the tower and the same to return (around 15 minutes).
 This is probably when walking or cycling.
 - Time to raise the bells and the same to lower the bells (5-10 minutes).
 - Time to allow every ringer a reasonable ring.
 - Time for comfort and refreshment breaks.
 - Possible restrictions in the time of day that towers are available; town centre towers may restrict ringing to after shop opening times, towers near schools may only permit ringing outside of school hours.
+- A major event in an area e.g. a festival may cause disruption.
 - Some flexibility as it may be necessary to reschedule part of the tour dependent on replies.

 ### Tower Contacts